unibo-spe/spe-slides/content/11-mdd/_index.md

     + it should return an `IScope` object, for each `EObject` containing some `EReference`
     + in our case, this could only happen in `Task`s' `before` and `after` properties
     + the scope is essentially a container of `EObject`s, which are the possible values for the `EReference`
-        + the implementer of the scope provide should select which `EObject`s to include in the scope
+        + the implementer of the scope provider should select which `EObject`s to include in the scope

 ---